5 un-sexy questions to ask before you hire a wedding videographer

-Any wedding filmmaker worth their salt will have at least three audio sources to capture your vows during the ceremony.
+In my opinion, any wedding filmmaker worth their salt will have at least three audio sources to capture your vows during the ceremony.

 I can’t tell you how many times an audio recording has come back unusable, for reasons totally out of the videographer's control.
 It can be echoey or fuzzy, or sometimes a cord came unplugged and there's no recording at all.
 Imagine if that was the only audio source?

-We also attach a recorder to a line from the DJ’s soundboard.
+We also always attach a recorder to a line from the DJ’s soundboard.
 And sometimes we’ll hide another recorder somewhere at the altar for good measure (under a bush, on the podium, etc.).

 All that to say, if your videographer uses three or four methods to record your ceremony, you can be sure one of them will work.